-Prepare presentation and equipment
+Prepare presentation and equipment.

-Use the Powerpoint presentation: Keeping Children Safe Standards to give a brief presentation to the group, outlining the benefits of having a child safeguarding policy and procedures.
-Use the Facilitator's notes to guide your presentation.
+Use the PowerPoint presentation: KCS Standards to give a brief presentation to the group, outlining the benefits of having a child safeguarding policy and procedures.
+Use the Facilitator's notes1 to guide your presentation.

-You will not need the Powepoint if you have already run through the Keeping Children Safe Standards for Child Safeguarding.
+You will not need the Powepoint if you have already run through the Keeping Children Safe International Child Safeguarding Standards.